 Now we’ve come full circle, because I’m back in the lyric video game except this time I’m doing it all digitally.
 I should start by letting you in on the process of how I went about creating this lyric video.

-They’re an up and coming duo from London and their music is so beautiful.
+Rendezvous at Two is an up and coming duo from London and their music is so beautiful.
 I’ve been a fan of their music since I heard their song Missed Calls, so I’m always excited when they drop new songs.
 If you like Alina Baraz then you will love them, but Rendezvous at Two has a more R&B vibe.

 Next was to to get permission to use the song so I reached out to them and they politely said yes, so now on to the planning.